-As at December 31 of each year, the value of all completed work is recognized as a liability in the consolidated statement of financial position.
-Repayment of this liability remains subject to all of the rules of the Urban Works Reserve Funds, including a reliance on development charges received as the source for repayment.
-Payments for the infrastructure projects are made from both the Urban Works General Reserve Fund and the Urban Works Storm Management Reserve Fund.
-At December 31, there is \$5,602 (2017 - \$4,275) in the Urban Works General Reserve Fund and \$5,889 (2017 - \$4,542) in the Urban Works Storm Water Management Reserve Fund to fund this liability.
+As at December 31 of each year, the value of all work classified as substantially complete and not paid is recognized as a liability in the consolidated statement of financial position.
+Repayment of this liability remains subject to all of the rules of the City Services Reserve Funds and Development Charges By-law, including a reliance on development charges received as the source for repayment.
+At December 31, there is \$263,842 (2018 - \$229,847) in the City Services Reserve Funds and Development to fund this liability.